 What can you serve with your Egg McMuffin?

 If you are looking for copycat hash browns, you want to recreate the McDonald’s menu at home.
 Aldi grocery store sells its brand in the freezer section.
-These are an excellent substitution for the famous McDonald’s hash browns.
+These are an excellent substitute for the famous McDonald’s hash browns.

 Special Egg McMuffin Tools